renjieliu/leetcode/README.md

 # My leetcode solutions

 - Algorithm with Python
-- Database with SQL Server or MySQL or Oracle
+- Database with SQL Server, MySQL or Oracle
+- Shell with bash